SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/recompile_view.rst

 ``RECOMPILE_VIEW(<view name>)`` is a function that can recreate a view that has been invalidated due to a schema change.

-Privileges
+Permissions
 =============
-The role must have the ``DDL`` permission at the database level, as well as ``SELECT`` privileges for any tables referenced by the view.
+The role must have the ``DDL`` permission at the database level, as well as ``SELECT`` permissions for any tables referenced by the view.

 Synopsis
 ==========